negartarh/apiwrapper/README.md

 This will publish the `apiwrapper.php` configuration file to your config directory and publish localization files to your `languages/vendor/apiwrapper` directory.

 ## Basic usage
 There are two ways of utilizing the package: using the facade, or using the helper functions.
-On either way you will get the same result, it is totally up to you.
+Either way you will get the same result, it is totally up to you.

 ### Facade
 #### Example 1.